MinervaArgus/ideas-texted-to-you/README.md

 # ideas-texted-to-you
-This project contains a single Python file that uses <mark>requests</mark>, `Twilio`, and `langchain` to process a request made to an LLM server.
-This LLM server generates a list of 5 SaaS ideas and texts it to the user every 3 hours using the `time.sleep` and a `while True` loop.
+This project contains a single Python file that uses `requests`, `schedule`, `Twilio`, and `langchain` to process a request made to an LLM server.
+This LLM server generates a list of 5 SaaS ideas and texts it to the user every 3 hours using the `schedule` library and a `while True` loop.
 # Prerequisites
 Before you begin, ensure you have met the following requirements:
 1. You have installed the latest version of `Python3`.
-2. You have installed the following packages: `requests`,`Twilio` , and `langchain`
+2. You have installed the following packages: `requests`,`Twilio` , `schedule` and `langchain`
 3. You have installed `Ollama` using Windows Subsystem for Linux (WSL) with this command: `curl https://ollama.ai/install.sh | sh`
 # Installing ideas-texted-to-you
 To install ideas-texted-to-you, follow these steps: